communitiesuk/waste-service-standards/data/data-formats.md

   {% endfor %}
 </table>

-## Technical notes

-Tabular data formats are defined as [JSON Table Schema](http://dataprotocols.org/json-table-schema/).
+The table definition is also available as a <a href="https://raw.githubusercontent.com/communitiesuk/waste-service-standards/gh-pages/_data/table_schemas/rounds_tableschema.json" download="rounds_tableschema.json">JSON Table schema</a>.